gloriabenoit/DNAnexus-GWAS/docs/input.md

 * Instance type: **mem1_ssd1_v2_x4**
 * Duration (in hours): **1**

-The estimated price is around **£0.1136**.
+The estimated price is around **£0.1136** (corresponding to the rates as of June 2025, they may have changed).
 However, since we don't need the full hour to run the code (only a few minutes) the final cost will be reduced.

 > Please be aware that storing files onto DNAnexus will result in a monthly cost.
 You may check its current value in the *SETTINGS* tab on your project's web page, or compute it using the [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf).